|

 Top

-- It's important to
+- It's important to know

-know that just because an herbal supplement is
+that just because an herbal supplement is labeled "natural" does not

-without any harmful effects.
+mean it is safe or without any harmful effects.
 For example, the herbs

-kava and comfrey have been linked to serious liver
+kava and comfrey have been linked to serious liver damage.

-- Herbal supplements
+- Herbal supplements can

-if taken in large amounts.
-In some cases, people
+problems if not used correctly or if taken in large amounts.
+In some

-have experienced negative effects even though they
+cases, people have experienced negative effects even though they

 followed the instructions on a supplement label.

-- Women who are
+- Women who are pregnant

-pregnant or nursing should be especially cautious
+or nursing should be especially cautious about using herbal

-can act like drugs.
-This caution also applies to
+supplements, since these products can act like drugs.
+This caution also

-treating children with herbal supplements.
+applies to treating children with herbal supplements.

 -

-It is important to
+It is important

-consult your health care provider before using an
+consult your health care provider before using an herbal supplement,

-herbal supplement, especially if you are taking any
+especially if you are taking any medications (whether prescription or

 over-the-counter).
-Some herbal supplements are known
+Some herbal supplements are known to interact with

-health problems.
-Even if your provider does not know
+medications in ways that cause health problems.
+Even if your provider

 - If you use herbal

-supplements, it is best to do so under the guidance
+supplements, it is best to do so under the guidance of a medical

-trained in herbal medicine.
-This is especially
+professional who has been properly trained in herbal medicine.
+This is

-medical system (see the box below), such as the
+system (see the box below), such as the traditional medicines of China,

-traditional medicines of China, Japan, or India.
+Japan, or India.

-| Alternative medical systems are built upon
+| Alternative medical

-complete systems of theory and practice, and
+systems are built upon complete systems of theory and practice, and

-have often evolved apart from and earlier
+have often evolved apart from and earlier than the conventional medical

-and Alternative Medicine?" |
+sheet "What Is Complementary and Alternative Medicine?" |

-- In the United
+- In the United States,

-States, herbal and other dietary supplements are
+herbal and other dietary supplements are regulated by the U.S. Food and

-(FDA) as foods.
+Drug Administration (FDA) as foods.
 This means that they do not have to

-meet the same standards as drugs and
+meet the same standards as drugs and over-the-counter medications for

-effectiveness, and what the FDA calls Good
+proof of safety, effectiveness, and what the FDA calls Good

 Manufacturing Practices.